whentojump/onboarding-task-2025/README.md

 supports `match` statement, composite type hints etc. Python 3.10.12 is known to work.

-## 1. Prepare QEMU and test in user space
+## 1. Prepare QEMU and test it with user-space programs

 Install dependencies